socheatsok78/docker-laravel-template/README.md

 Now you can visit `localhost:9000` on you browser.

 ### How to install more PHP extensions
-Please visi [Official Docker PHP Image](https://hub.docker.com/_/php) for instruction
+Please visit [Official Docker PHP Image](https://hub.docker.com/_/php) for instruction